jakegiltsoff/sassline/README.md

 `Please note this code is p old now and is no longer actively maintained.`

+`Hey, you can do this all in pure CSS now — fun how things evolve in 10 years.
+I’ll see if I can work up a new version, stay tuned.`

 ## Do one thing well

 Sassline has one aim and one aim only – to spread better typography across the responsive environment of the web.